Dead Again: Critical response

 Dead Again was well received by most critics.
-On Rotten Tomatoes it has an approval rating of 82% based on reviews from 49 critics with the consensus: "Even if the somewhat convoluted plot falls apart upon close inspection, Dead Again proves Kenneth Branagh has a solid knack for enjoyable pulp."
-On Metacritic the film has a weighted average score of 66 out of 100, based on reviews from 19 critics.
-Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.
+On Rotten Tomatoes, it has an approval rating of 81%, based on reviews from 52 critics.
+The consensus reads: "Even if the somewhat convoluted plot falls apart upon close inspection, Dead Again proves Kenneth Branagh has a solid knack for enjoyable pulp."
+On Metacritic, the film has a weighted average score of 66 out of 100, based on reviews from 19 critics.
+Audiences surveyed by CinemaScore gave the film a grade of "A-" on scale of A+ to F.

-Chicago Sun-Times film critic Roger Ebert gave the film a glowing four star review, drawing comparisons to the works of Orson Welles and Alfred Hitchcock, stating, "Dead Again is Kenneth Branagh once again demonstrating that he has a natural flair for bold theatrical gesture.
+Chicago Sun-Times film critic, Roger Ebert, gave the film a glowing four-star review, drawing comparisons to the works of Orson Welles and Alfred Hitchcock, stating, "Dead Again is Kenneth Branagh once again demonstrating that he has a natural flair for bold theatrical gesture.
 If Henry V, the first film he directed and starred in, caused people to compare him to Olivier, Dead Again will inspire comparisons to Welles and Hitchcock - and the Olivier of Hitchcock's Rebecca.
 I do not suggest Branagh is already as great a director as Welles and Hitchcock, although he has a good start in that direction.
 What I mean is that his spirit, his daring, is in the same league.
 He is not interested in making timid movies."

-James Berardinelli also gave the film a four star review, praising Branagh's direction and all levels of the production, from the screenplay by Scott Frank to Patrick Doyle's score, stating, "...Branagh has combined all of these cinematic elements into an achievement that rivals Hitchcock's best work and stands out as one of the most intriguing and memorable thrillers of the 1990s."
+James Berardinelli also gave the film a four-star review, praising Branagh's direction and all levels of the production, from the screenplay by Scott Frank to Patrick Doyle's score, stating, "...Branagh has combined all of these cinematic elements into an achievement that rivals Hitchcock's best work and stands out as one of the most intriguing and memorable thrillers of the 1990s."